angeris/IoTPowerStrip/README.md

 ## Overview

-This is a Smart Power Strip project for the Stanford IoT group, which aims to create a simple, relatively cheap interface for a power strip that can be home-built and is open source.
+This is a Smart Power Strip project for the Stanford IoT group, which aims to create a simple, relatively cheap interface for a power strip that can be home-built and is open source/open hardware.

 This repository provides a sample server in Python, an API, and the Arduino code for the project.

 For more information about the Stanford IoT group, please visit the IoT website.
+Or email me at the email found on my profile.

 ## Arduino